Twiage/default-node-proj-template/README.md

 **!!!NOTE DO NOT COMMIT UNENCRYPTED ENVIRONMENT FILES!!!**

-# Template for notification-services README
+# Template for default-node-proj-template README
-# notification-services
+# default-node-proj-template

 ## Development